deepeshpatel/jnumbertools/README.md

 **Key Features:**

 1. Versatile and efficient APIs for various combinatorics and number-theory operations.
-2. Ideal for educational, research, and real-world problem-solving in fields such as cryptography, computer science, and optimization.
+2. Ideal for educational, research, and real-world problem-solving in fields such as cryptography, computer science, puzzle-creation and optimization.
 3. Optimized for both small-scale and large-scale problems, delivering high performance.